Contra Costa County

 For Non Emergency MRC community support, please click the icon to the right.

-All MRC activities serve as training opportunities.
-Throughout the year, formal training, such as those listed below, offers continuing education credits to our medical volunteers.
+All MRC activities serve as training opportunities. throughout the year, formal training offers continuing education credits to our medical volunteers.
 In addition, collaborative training with our community partners prepares a more robust public health response for local residents.
+Please see the calendar below for a list of MRC training opportunities and events.

 - Working in Red Cross Shelters